- A Theology of Strategy Development

 - comments made in response to communications received from us

 If you don’t know what your value proposition is, start asking outsiders.
-Use the above bullet list as a starting point.
-It may be you could provide better value than you currently are, so be sure to ask outsiders what they would value that you currently do not provide.
-You can also have an internal discussion, because some of your staff and volunteers likely have a good idea of what it is.
+Use the bullet list immediately above this paragraph as a starting point.
+It may be you could provide better value than you currently are, so be sure to ask the people you serve what they value about your ministry and its services and also what they would value that you don’t yet provide.
+You can also have an internal discussion, because some of your staff and volunteers likely have a good idea of what your value proposition is.

 Once you have a value proposition, it becomes one of the lenses through which you assess the quality of any proposals you develop, programs you evaluate, training that would help staff and volunteers provide the value, and the way you promote your ministry to external audiences.
 It may also help you identify areas that need development.